hughobrien/psu-constitution/README.md

 ## Schedules

-1. Membership rights
+1. Membership Rights
 2. Election Regulations
 3. Meeting Regulations
-4. Council and Executive Job descriptions and terms of office
+4. Council and Executive Job Descriptions and Terms of Office
 5. PSU Motion to C&S
 6. Memorandum of Understanding
 7. Commission of Arbitration
 8. Publications

-## Article 1: Name and status
+## Article 1: Name and Status

 1. The name in English is the Postgraduate Students’ Union.
 Is é Cumann na nIarchéimithe an t-ainm as Gaelige.
 Therein, for the purpose of this constitution the Union shall be referred to as 'the PSU'.